koljapluemer/target-language-expression-tutor/DOC.md

 I set this up as barebones skeleton SvelteKit.
 This is my first serious run with Svelte, so expect some weird setup.

+Everything essentially lives in `+pages.svelte`.
+The tab structure is a combination of sleek DaisyUI stuff, and very simple page-counter & conditional display svelte logic.
+Svelte binding etc is gloriously terse, so there is actually not much logic...it's just card after card, with quite a lot of structural HTML and occasional logic references to the script at the top.
+Longest logic is the function to copy the chatGPT prompt and open chatGPT (`copy()`).

 ## History

 ### 2022-08-03